-Startup costs for a boat cleaning business are minimal, because this type of business doesn’t require a workshop or significant equipment investments.
-Plan to spend about $2,500 purchasing cleaning supplies and equipment.
-If you don’t have access to a vehicle that you can use as your business vehicle, then this will need to be one of your business investments.
+Startup costs for a boat cleaning business are minimal because this type of business doesn’t require a workshop or significant equipment investments.
+Plan to spend about $2,500 to $10,000 purchasing cleaning supplies and equipment.
+If you don’t have access to a vehicle that you can use as your business vehicle, this will need to be one of your business investments.

 Common startup costs for a boat cleaning business include:

 - Cleaning supplies such as vinyl detergent, wood polish, glass cleaner

 - Cleaning equipment such as a vacuum, steam cleaner, brushes, mop, and towels

 - Promotional materials, like business cards and brochures

 After coming up with the idea, the next step in starting your business should be to write a business plan.
 Having a business plan will force you to focus on important aspects of the business like who is your target market and why will they choose your service, marketing strategy to let potential customers you are open, projected sales and expenses, and lots more.

 Not only will a bank require you to have a business plan, but multiple studies have shown that a business plan helps increase the odds of starting a successful business.